-Producing electricity with photovoltaics (PV) emits no pollution, produces no greenhouse gases, and uses no finite fossilfuel resources.
+Producing electricity with photovoltaics (PV) emits no pollution, produces no greenhouse gases, and uses no finite fossil-fuel resources.
 The environmental benefits of PV are great.
 But just as we say that it takes money to make money, it also takes energy to save energy.
 The term "energy payback" captures this idea.
 How long does a PV system have to operate to recover the energy-and associated generation of pollution and CO_2 -that went into making the system, in the first place?

-Energy payback estimates for rooftop PV systems are 4, 3, 2, and 1 years: 4 years for systems using current multicrystal-line-silicon PV modules, 3 years for current thin-film modules, 2 years for anticipated multicrystalline modules, and 1 year for anticipated thin-film modules (see Figure 1).
-With energy paybacks of 1 to 4 years and assumed life expectancies of 30 years, 87% to 97% of the energy that PV systems generate won't be plagued by pollution, greenhouse gases, and depletion of resources.
+Energy payback estimates for both rooftop and ground-mounted PV systems are roughly the same, depending on the technology and type of framing used.
+Paybacks for multicrystalline modules are 4 years for systems using recent technology and 2 years for anticipated technology.
+For thin-film modules, paybacks are 3 years using recent technology, and just 1 year for anticipated thin-film technology (see Figure 1).
+With assumed life expectancies of 30 years, and taking into account the fossil-fuel-based energy used in manufacture, 87% to 97% of the energy that PV systems generate won't be plagued by pollution, greenhouse gases, and depletion of resources.

 Based on models and real data, the idea that PV cannot pay back its energy investment is simply a myth.
-Indeed, researchers Dones and Frischknecht found that PV-systems fabrication and fossilfuel energy production have similar energy payback periods (including costs for mining, transportation, refining, and construction).
+Indeed, researchers Dones and Frischknecht found that PV-systems fabrication and fossil-fuel energy production have similar energy payback periods (including costs for mining, transportation, refining, and construction).